mwang87/MassQueryLanguage/README.md

 ## Developers/Contact

 Mingxun Wang is the main creator and developer of MassQL.
 Contact me for contributing or using it!

 ## Language Specification/Documentation

-Checkout specifics for the langauge, examples, and design patterns at the documentation.
+Checkout specifics for the language, examples, and design patterns at the documentation.

 [Documentation Link](https://mwang87.github.io/MassQueryLanguage_Documentation/)

 ## Python API